tejasbadone/Badminton-VR/README.md

 # Badminton Court VR

-A Virtual Replica of Badminton Court, made with Unity Game Engine.
+A Virtual Replica of the Badminton Court made with Unity Game Engine, the VR replica gives the realistic experience of the Badminton Court to its users.
+In this replica users don't have to move physically to move in the virtual world, users just have to move their heads below 30 degrees to move in that particular direction.

 ## Features

 - Virtual Replica of badminton Court
 - Move in VR world without actually moving in real world
-- Supported for Google Cardboard as well
+- Supported for Google Cardboard and other VR headsets as well